 The Regional Project Management Specialist will play an integral role in Capacity Building, Training and Knowledge Management.
-The successful incumbent will advise project staff on the application, interpretation and adoption of corporate policy, guidance and best practice; provide expertise and support in implementation of PRINCE2® and UNOPS PM Methodology.
+The successful incumbent will advise project staff on the application, interpretation and adoption of corporate policy, guidance and best practice; provide expertise and support in the implementation of PRINCE2® and UNOPS PM Methodology.
 This role will also be involved in the support of training and internal consulting in project and programme management.
-This role is aimed at providing a surge capacity for special initiatives and requests from the region assigned.
+This role is aimed at providing surge capacity for special initiatives and requests from the region assigned.
 Key to this role, the successful candidate will also contribute to the community of practice, make recommendations on policy and tools to HQ Groups.
-Provide necessary advice and support during the “formulation/kick off phase” of new initiatives with focus on quality assurance and quality control of project documents and progress reports.
+Provide necessary advice and support during the “formulation/kick-off phase” of new initiatives with a focus on quality assurance and quality control of project documents and progress reports.

 Specific responsibilities include, but are not limited to:

 - The incumbent will provide support to Programme Managers/Project Managers/Team Managers in the planning and implementation of projects and programmes throughout their whole life cycle within the region.

 - S/he will be responsible for providing advice to projects or programmes that may need support to be brought back to stability.

 - Required to undertake missions to country offices and project sites to report on progress and identify and solve operational problems, both within and beyond the region.

 - S/he will drive and support world-class performance, organizational excellence and continuous improvement.

 - Participate in the review of proposals for project management in the region, via the corporate Engagement system and providing advice to the relevant authority;